1nVitr0/plugin-vscode-censitive/README.md

 * `censtitive.showTimeoutSeconds`: Controls the time the password is shown after clicking on 'Show Censored Text'

 The values being censored can be controlled using a `.censitive` file in the workspace root.
-The keys are matched case insensitive: It's basic format is:
+The keys are matched case insensitive: Its basic format is:

 ```censitive
 # Comment